 Leadership Vancouver Island

-As a community-focused, grassroots leadership development program, LVI aims to inspire and build capacity for outstanding leadership, learning, and service.
+Leadership Vancouver Island (LVI) is a community-focused, values-based leadership development program that aims to inspire and build capacity for outstanding leadership, learning, and service.
 The west coast chapter is focused on the Clayoquot Sound Biosphere Region and its communities.
-The purpose of the LVI is to foster leadership development, raise community awareness, and build innovative communities.
+The purpose of LVI is to foster leadership development, raise community awareness, and build innovative communities.

 LVI helps the CBT to achieve its vision by growing capacity in local communities, facilitating cross-cultural community building, and supporting and strengthening traditional knowledge.
 The CBT provides administration and coordination support for LVI in fulfilment of its mission; specifically, to provide logistical support for education and local training initiatives, and to help facilitate the exchange of local knowledge.

 “The LVI program is not only a life-changing experience for the participants, but is reshaping our region.
 It is an opportunity for participants to connect with their community, learn about themselves and strengthen their skills while developing lifelong relationships.
 This program is building local leaders that will enrich our community in so many important ways.”